frontenddogma/web-development-glossary/manuscript/s.md

 : The deliberate manipulation of search engine indexes.
 Spamdexing involves a number of methods, such as link building and repeating unrelated phrases, to manipulate the relevance or prominence of resources indexed, in a manner inconsistent with the purpose of the indexing system.&nbsp;[†](#w-spamdexing)

 Spamming
 : The use of messaging systems to send an unsolicited message (spam), especially advertising, as well as sending messages repeatedly on the same website.
-While the most widely recognized form of spam is email spam, the term is applied to similar abuses in other media: instant messaging spam, Usenet newsgroup spam, Web search engine spam, spam in blogs, wiki spam, online classified ads spam, mobile phone messaging spam, Internet forum spam, junk fax transmissions, social spam, spam mobile apps, television advertising, and file sharing spam.
+While the most widely recognized form of spam is email spam, the term is applied to similar abuses in other media: instant messaging spam, Usenet newsgroup spam, search engine spam, spam in blogs, wiki spam, online classified ads spam, mobile phone messaging spam, Internet forum spam, junk fax transmissions, social spam, spam mobile apps, television advertising, and file sharing spam.
 It is named after Spam, a luncheon meat, by way of a Monty Python sketch about a restaurant that has Spam in every dish and where patrons annoyingly chant “Spam” over and over again.&nbsp;[†](#w-spamming)

 SPDY
 : A deprecated networking protocol that was developed primarily at Google for transporting web content.
 SPDY (pronounced “speedy”) manipulates HTTP traffic, with particular goals of reducing web page load latency and improving web security.
 SPDY achieves reduced latency through compression, multiplexing, and prioritization, although this depends on a combination of network and website deployment conditions.
 Throughout the process, the core developers of SPDY have also been involved in the development of HTTP/2, SPDY’s successor.&nbsp;[†](#w-spdy)